joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_grace/of_the_effects_of_grace.md

 Reply to Objection 2: Faith and charity imply a special directing of the human mind to God by the intellect and will; whereas justice implies a general rectitude of order.
 Hence this transmutation is named after justice rather than after charity or faith.

 Reply to Objection 3: Being called refers to God's help moving and exciting our mind to give up sin, and this motion of God is not the remission of sins, but its cause.
-# Whether The Infusion Of Grace Is Required For The Remission Of Guilt, I.e. For The Justification Of The Ungodly?
+# Whether The Infusion Of Grace Is Required For The Remission Of Guilt, i.e. For The Justification Of The Ungodly?

 ## Objections